How to Choose a Bank Account Without Overdraft Fees

-Take full advantage of online tools to keep track of your balance and prevent overdrafts, says Greg McBride, chief financial analyst for Bankrate.
+Take full advantage of digital tools like the bank’s app or using text alerts to keep track of your balance and prevent overdrafts, says Greg McBride, chief financial analyst at Bankrate.
 Set up alerts so that you’re notified when your balance falls below, say, $100, or if a bill payment is due.
 That way, you can add money or cancel the transaction to avoid a negative balance.

 5. Ask for a Fee Waiver

 If you do get hit with an overdraft fee, you may be able to get the charge removed by calling your bank and asking for a refund, Klein says.
 If you’ve been a good customer, and you’ve rarely incurred these fees, there’s a good chance your bank will reimburse you.